microsoft/fhir-starter/README.md

 1) Azure API for FHIR
 2) Azure Key Vault (users can select to use an existing Key Vault as long as the Key Vault's [Purge Protection](https://docs.microsoft.com/en-us/azure/key-vault/general/soft-delete-overview#:~:text=Purge%20protection%20is%20an%20optional,the%20retention%20period%20has%20passed.) is disabled)
-3) Azure AD Service Principal for RBAC ([link](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli))
+3) Managed Service Identity - Service Principal for RBAC ([link](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli))
 4) Azure Resource Group

 ## Postman setup